NKAmapper/highway_merge/README.md

   * The *highway=** type is derived from OSM, while the NVDB type (if different) is provided in the *NVDB=** attribute.

 * Suggestions for improving the program are encoraged!

+### Workflow

+#### With `-new` argument

+Use the `-new` argument for municipalities which have most highways already mapped in OSM.
+It can also be used to discover newly built highways in NVDB after an earlier import.
+The produced file will contain all existing highways from OSM in the municipality plus all the highways from NVDB which did not match OSM.
+1. Run (for example) `python highway_merge.py -new Eda -swe` and load the file into JOSM.
+2. In JOSM, frist consider to replace all the major highways (motorway, trunk, primary, secondary, tertiary).
+If so, copy them from the NVDB file and use the _Replace Geometry_ function to replace the existing highways.
+3. In JOSM, search for `new type:way` to get alle the new highways, put them into the _To-Do_ plugin, step through each highway and attach all of them to the existing highway network.
+Some will be false positives and should be deleted.
+Alternatively, go directly to step 3.
+4. Run the _Validation_ function in JOSM and fix the following error messages and warnings:
+   i.
+Double-click on _"Crossing highways"_, search for `selected new`, put them into the _To-Do_ plugin and walk through each highway to fix the crossing. ii.
+Double-click on _"Way end node near other highway"_, search for `selected type:node new`, put them into the _To-Do_ plugin and step through each node to attach it (if needed).
+5. Search `type:way -(modified or parent modified)` to check if there are any remaining new highways which have not yet been attached to the highway network, and fix them.
+6. Carry out other quality checks and enhancements and upload to OSM.

+#### With -replaced argument

+Use the -replace argument for municipalities which are missing the majority of highways in OSM.
+It will automatically match highways in OSM with NVDB and merge all highways with a close match, while leaving the rest for manual conflation.
+This may speed up to import process significantly.
+1. Run (for example) `python highway_merge.py -replace Dals-Ed -swe` and load the file into JOSM.
+2. First search `NVDB:trunk or NVDB:primary or NVDB:secondary or NVDB:teritary` to check if any highways got new highway classes which were unwanted, and fix it.
+3. Search `highway -modified -path` to get all existing OSM highways which were not merged.
+Put them into the _To-Do_ plugin, step through each highway and merge it or delete it.
+The NVDB tag contains the highway class from the NVDB file.
+4. Continue as in step 4-6 in the above section.

 ### Changelog